Market Street (Philadelphia): Landmarks

-The most famous landmark on the road is Independence National Historical Park, at Fifth and Market Streets.
-Home to the Liberty Bell, Independence Hall, and National Constitution Center, the complex is the heart of Philadelphia's Old City neighborhood.
+Independence National Historical Park, home to Independence Hall, Liberty Bell, and National Constitution Center, is located at 5th and Market Streets in the heart of Philadelphia's Old City section.
+The location, where the Second Continental Congress formed the Continental Army and signed the Declaration of Independence, is the birthplace of the United States as a sovereign nation.

-East of the intersection of Front and Market Streets lies an entrance to Penn's Landing, alongside the Delaware River.
+East of the intersection of Front and Market Streets is an entrance to Penn's Landing on the Delaware River.

-At 2nd Street stands the historic Christ Church, once the tallest building in North America.
+At 2nd and Market is the historic Christ Church, once the tallest building in North America.

-Philadelphia television station WTXF-TV 29 (FOX) is situated on Market Street at 4th Street.
+Philadelphia television station WTXF-TV 29 (FOX) is located at Market Street and 4th Street.
 A ground-level studio with a window overlooks the street.
-Also located at the same intersection is Audacy property 94 WIP.
+On the same location are the headquarters for Audacy and 94 WIP.

 Adjacent to Independence Mall is the National Museum of American Jewish History, which relocated to that location in 2010 and occupies the spot once held by CBS 3 and KYW Newsradio 1060.

-The Fashion District Philadelphia shopping mall is located on Market Street between 9th and 12th Streets.
-Adjacent is the Pennsylvania Convention Center.
+The Fashion District Philadelphia shopping mall is located on Market Street between 9th and 12th Streets, and Pennsylvania Convention Center is adjacent to it.

-Reading Terminal, the former grand railroad station for the Reading Railroad is located on the northeastern corner of 12th and Market Streets.
+Reading Terminal, the former grand railroad station for the Reading Railroad is located on the northeastern corner of 12th and Market streets.
 It now serves as the grand entrance to the Pennsylvania Convention Center.

-The PSFS Building, generally regarded as the first International Style building in the US, stands at the intersection with 12th Street.
+The PSFS Building, the first International Style building in the U.S., is at Market and 12th streets.

 Philadelphia City Hall stands atop Market Street's intersection with Broad Street.
-Commuters can access the Market–Frankford Line, Broad Street Line, Subway Surface Lines, and Suburban Station through the 15th Street Headhouse (among other access points) across from City Hall.
+Commuters can access the Market–Frankford Line, Broad Street Line, Subway Surface Lines, and Suburban Station through the 15th Street Headhouse and other access points across from Philadelphia City Hall.

 One Liberty Place, formerly Philadelphia's tallest building, is located at the southeast corner of 17th and Market Streets.
-(It was surpassed in height by the Comcast Center, located a block to the north, in June 2007).
+In June 2007, it was surpassed in height by the Comcast Center, located a block to the north.

+June 5th Memorial Park is located at 22nd and Market Street in remembrance of the six people who lost their lives as a result of the collapse of a Salvation Army Thrift Store.
+The one story building collapsed while full of shoppers due to negligent demolition of the building next door.
+Fourteen others were injured when trapped under the rubble.

-30th Street Station, a major train station serving Amtrak intercity trains and SEPTA Regional Rail and NJ Transit commuter trains, is located at the intersection of 30th and Market Streets.
+30th Street Station, located at 30th and Market streets, is one of the nation's busiest passenger rail stations, and a major Amtrak, intercity, SEPTA Regional Rail, and NJ Transit commuter trains.

 In the University City section of Philadelphia, Market Street crosses through the campuses of Drexel University and University City Science Center.
 As a result, the section of Market Street along University City is also signed "Avenue of Technology".